Lochnivar/ashverse/archive/world-building/timelines/pod-campaign/part-02-harrisburg-occupation.md

 - Conducts personal reconnaissance
 - Observes heights through binoculars
 - Sees: Trenches, artillery, Confederate flags
+- **Terrain Assessment:** Union approach from south funneled east of Conodoguinet Creek system.
+Light probing/skirmishing west of creek possible but slow — creek forces predictable avenues toward heights.
+Any western envelopment would require crossing marshy creek with limited fords, easily monitored by Confederate cavalry.
 - Assessment: "This is Fredericksburg.
-Marye's Heights again."
+Marye's Heights again.
+And that creek to the west makes any flanking move a slow, bloody affair.
+They've chosen their ground well."

 **15:00-18:00: Light Probing**